Website Scams

 Does the padlock mean a site is safe?

-What is the strongest red flag?
+What is the strongest single red flag?

-Should I trust social media ads?
+Should I trust social media ads for online shops?